greysteil/spot-gps/README.md

 You can pass the `start_at` and `end_at` as a `String`, `Time`, `DateTime` or `Date`, and the gem will handle formatting it correctly for SPOT.

-### Error Handling

-TODO: Currently the gem will just raise Faraday errors if anything goes wrong with a request.

 ### Raw response

 If you'd like to query the un-wrapped response data from SPOT, you can use the